-- Note: Masks and hand sanitizer is mandatory-please bring your own.
+- Note: Use of mask and hand sanitizer is mandatory-please bring your own.

 - The elderly or those who are frail or symptomatic should stay home and stay safe.